neosubhamoy/pytubepp/README.md

 * [setuptools](https://pypi.org/project/setuptools/)

 ### **🛠️ Installation**

+Open a Terminal/CMD (CLI) window and run the following commands one after one step by step (based on your OS) to install 'PytubePP' in your system!

 1. Install Python and PIP
     - Linux (Debian): Python is pre-installed install PIP using `sudo apt install python3-pip`<br>
     - Linux (Fedora): Python is pre-installed install PIP using `sudo dnf install python3-pip`<br>